Clusterpuck/QuantumBackend/README.md

-# Quantum Computing Backend for Vehicle Routing
+# Quantum Computing Python Backend for Vehicle Routing

-Provides basic framework for exposing backend end points for providing quantum determinations of routing data.
+Uses FastAPI to provide a service to generate delivery routes for a given vehicle routing problem using D-Wave's quantum annealers.

+This repository aims to use D-Wave's quantum cloud services to develop a future-oriented solution for quantum routing optimisation.
+We are assuming that advancements in technology will enhance quantum computing hardware and lead to the discovery of new quantum algorithms.
+This solution aims to provide high modularity and scalability for future development.

+More details on route optimisation can be viewed [here](src/route_optimisation/README.md)

+More details on the quantum solution can be viewed [here]()

+Endpoints aimed to be used by https://github.com/Clusterpuck/QuantumDelivery

+## How To Run

 [app.py](src/app.py) provides the FastAPI framework